ArmandPhilippot/minimalist-sharing-buttons-widget/README.md

 I use `!important` on links `color`.
 Without it, some themes overwrite the color with complex selectors.
 By doing this, the plugin is usable on a large selection of themes but I haven't test everywhere.

 The widget uses Javascript to open a popup when the user click on a button.
 But, it works also with scripts disabled.
+It's a simple link.

-## License
+## Licenses

 This project is open source and available under the [GPL v2 or later License](https://github.com/ArmandPhilippot/minimalist-sharing-buttons-widget/blob/master/LICENSE).